 North Korea launches 2 more ballistic missiles; one lands in Sea of Japan

-North Korea launches 2 more ballistic missiles; one lands in Sea of Japanget the free app

 North Korea launched two more ballistic missiles Thursday morning, one of which landed in the Sea of Japan, U.S. officials confirmed to CBS News.
 The second missile landed in North Korea, the officials said.

+South Korea's Joint Chiefs of Staff said in a statement that the two missiles were launched from Pyongyang about 22 minutes apart in the direction of the Sea of Japan.

+"North Korea's successive launch of ballistic missiles is a serious provocation that harms the peace and stability of not only the Korean Peninsula but also the international community, and it is a clear violation of the 'UN Security Council resolution,'" the Joint Chiefs of Staff said.

-The office of Japanese Prime Minister Fumio Kishida also tweeted about the missile launch, but did not immediately provide details.
+Japanese Prime Minister Fumio Kishida also confirmed the North Korean missile launches, saying the weapons firings are "absolutely intolerable."

 The country has fired nearly 40 ballistic missiles over about 20 different launch events this year, exploiting Russia's war on Ukraine and the resulting deep divide in the U.N.
 Security Council to accelerate its arms development without risking further sanctions.